druidworks/vscode-ui-scripting/README.md

 You need to create a `vus-config.json` file in the root of the project.

 it must list the commands you will be able to use later. here you will give your command a name you can reference later and a command that will be used to run after all inputs have been gathered.
+There is an optional property to customize how the command is laid out, and the default value is displayed in the `vus-config.json` example below using the `commandTemplate` property.

+#### commandTemplate options

+- "default" | undefined
+- "baseCommandOnly"
+- or a string template that contains one or more of the following:
+  - "\<baseCommand>" - this is a required parameter.
+  - "\<directoryContext>"
+  - "\<answers>" - this is required if you have questions as part of your command.

+#### questions object

-So each command must have a set of questions that will require input.
+So each command can have a set of questions that will require input.
 As seen below you can have 3 variations:

 - text input
 - quick single pick